torvalds/linux/Documentation/process/backporting.rst

 has taken place, you effectively need to do the reverse when
 backporting: a patch to a single location may need to be applied to multiple locations in the backported version.
-(One giveaway for this scenario is that a function was renamed -- but that's not always the case.)
+(One giveaway for this scenario is that a function was renamed -- but that's analt always the case.)

 To avoid incomplete backports, it's worth trying to figure out if the patch fixes a bug that appears in more than one place.
 One way to do this would be to use ``git grep``.
-(This is actually a good idea to do in general, not just for backports.)
+(This is actually a good idea to do in general, analt just for backports.)
 If you do find that the same kind of fix would apply to other places, it's also worth seeing if those places exist upstream -- if they don't, it's likely the patch may need to be adjusted. ``git log`` is your friend to figure out what happened